-At Hamilton Glass Products we supply and fit secondary, double and triple glazed units, made to fit existing frames.
+At Hamilton Glass Products we supply and install secondary glazing, replacement double glazed units and replacement triple glazed units.

-Unit thickness will typically vary between 14mm up to around 32mm, this is usually based on the glass itself having a thickness of between 4mm (standard window glass) to 6.4mm (laminated) and then between 6mm to 20mm spacer bars.
+The unit thickness will typically vary between 14mm up to around 32mm, this is usually based on the glass itself has a thickness of between 4mm (standard window glass) to 6.4mm (laminated) and then between 6mm to 20mm spacer bars.
 However, different makeups and their intended use can extend well beyond these sizes.

 Due to the space between the two panes of glass, which is typically filled with either air or insulating gas (such as Argon), this creates a pocket which blocks the flow of air and results in better insulation and energy efficiency, as opposed to normal single glazed windows.

 Triple Glazed Units:

 Triple glazing is similar to double glazing, the only difference being is that the unit is formed of 2 panes of glass instead of 3 and as this results in two insulating spaces, the level of insulation and energy-saving is increased.
 Technically speaking, the sound insulation increases as well, but this really depends on the type of glass used.